Climate of Asia: Temperature

-Many Asian regions are facing the increasing climate temperatures caused by the warming effects of climate change.
-For instance, Southeast Asian countries are already among the most highly vulnerable countries to the effects of climate change in the world.

 Precipitation

 A large annual rainfall minimum, composed primarily of deserts, stretches from the Gobi Desert in Mongolia west-southwest through the Taklamakan Desert in Western China, the Thar Desert in Western India and Iranian Plateau into the Arabian Desert in the Arabian Peninsula.
 Rainfall around the continent is across its southern portion from Eastern India and Northeast India across the Philippines, Indochina, Malay Peninsula, Malay Archipelago and Southern China into Korean Peninsula Taiwan and Japan due to the Monsoon advecting moisture primarily from the Indian Ocean into the region.
 The monsoon trough can reach as far north as the 40th parallel in East Asia during August before moving southward thereafter.
-Its poleward progression is accelerated by the onset of the summer monsoon which is characterized by the development of lower air pressure (a thermal low) over the warmest part of Asia.Mawsynram in Meghalaya received annually 11872 cm of rainfall Cherrapunji.
+Its poleward progression is accelerated by the onset of the summer monsoon which is characterized by the development of lower air pressure (a thermal low) over the warmest part of Asia.Mawsynram in Meghalaya received annually 11872 mm of rainfall Cherrapunji.
 The highest recorded rainfall in a single year was 22,987 mm (904.9 in) in 1861.
 The 38-year average at Mawsynram, Meghalaya, India is 11,872 mm (467.4 in).
 Lower rainfall maxima are found around Turkey and central Russia.

 In March 2008, La Niña caused a drop in sea surface temperatures around Southeast Asia by an amount of 2 °C. It also caused heavy rains over Malaysia, Philippines and Indonesia.